 You can also use it in your hair.
 Adding coconut massage oil in your hair makes it shiny and appealing, and is commonly used to treat damaged hair.

 Natural massage oils can be tough to find but luckily we’ve done the work for you.
 Read below to see what specific brands we recommend.

-This is a good all-purpose oil.
+Coconut Oil is a great all-purpose oil.
 It’s best if you’ve never used massage oil before and you’re looking to try it out.
 It’s also a good brand if you aren’t necessarily interested in aromatherapy or skin treatment.
 This brand is unscented, which is common with massage oils because the added scents are usually added via synthetic chemicals.
-In the interests of staying pure, Essential Oils has no scent.

-The Essential Oils brand has a good reputation.
-This particular oil has literally hundreds of five-star reviews, on top of being all-natural.
-Essential Oil Labs Fractionated Coconut Oil is great to use personally or professionally, plus it’s safe enough that you can also use it on your baby’s skin without worrying about causing damage.
+The Molivera Organics brand has a good reputation.
+This particular oil has great reviews, in addition to being all-natural.
+Molivera Organics fractionated coconut oil is great to use personally or professionally, plus it’s safe enough that you can also use it on your baby’s skin without worrying about causing damage.

 Another brand we found in the natural (and scented!) vein is Aromaland Massage Body Oil with lavender.

 This is a good product for the person looking for the total package: a good physical massage, but also aid in emotional and psychological affairs.
 This brand effectively incorporates the aromatherapy miracle ingredient, lavender.

 Lavender is a commonly used ingredient in aromatherapy because it’s all-natural and does wonders for the body.
 It relieves stress, reduces anxiety, and is a natural antidepressant.
 Combine lavender with the already therapeutic benefits of massages and you’re left with a perfect combination of health benefits.